Princess Access Makes Cruise Vacations Accessible For Passengers With Disabilities

-In recent years, as the Princess fleet has continued to expand, the company has continued to focus its efforts on passenger accessibility.
+In recent years, as the Princess fleet has continued to expand, the company has continued to focus its efforts on guest accessibility.
 Princess was the first cruise line to employ a manager of access compliance -- who was appointed in early 2002 by President George W. Bush to the U. S. Architectural and Transportation Barriers Compliance Access Board, and who has twice served as chair of the group, which helps create legislation to enhance accessibility programs across all passenger vessels.

-Princess' efforts on behalf of passengers with disabilities have received recognition from several organizations.
+Princess' efforts on behalf of guests with disabilities have received recognition from several organizations.
 In 2002, The Western Law Center for Disability Rights honored Princess as the first organization in the travel industry to earn its prestigious annual Corporate Award, which recognizes a company's commitment to making its services accessible to people with disabilities.
-And in 1999 Princess received the National Business & Disability Council's "Valued Customer Silver Award of Honor" in recognition of the line's program to improve shipboard access and accommodations for all passengers.
+And in 1999 Princess received the National Business & Disability Council's "Valued Customer Silver Award of Honor" in recognition of the line's program to improve shipboard access and accommodations for all guests.
 Princess again led the way as the only cruise line ever to be honored by this organization, which is the leading national resource for the successful integration of persons with disabilities into the workplace and consumer marketplace.

 Wheelchair users will find access-friendly design across most of the Princess fleet, making it easy to enjoy each vessel's restaurants, theaters, spas, lounges and open deck space.
 Elevators have generous 36- to 42-inch doorways, and wheelchair seating is available in show lounges and other public spaces.
-Princess' renowned customer service efforts ensure that guests with disabilities not only receive the assistance they need, but also offer plenty of opportunities for independent exploration.

 Sight and Hearing Disabilities